Gritstone bio Inc. (GRTS) Reveals an Earnings Mystery

-Gritstone bio Inc. (NASDAQ:GRTS) went down by -2.02% from its latest closing price compared to the recent 1-year high of $14.42.
-The company’s stock price has collected 21.43% of gains in the last five trading sessions.
+Gritstone bio Inc. (NASDAQ:GRTS) went up by 15.49% from its latest closing price compared to the recent 1-year high of $14.42.
+The company’s stock price has collected 19.53% of gains in the last five trading sessions.
 The Wall Street Journal reported on 01/19/21 that Tesla, GameStop, Coherent: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Gritstone bio Inc. (NASDAQ :GRTS) Right Now?